Tips For Planning A Trip To Pattaya

 You can also take a taxi to Pattaya but this will of course be more expensive.
 How much you will be asked to pay is up to a negotiation, somewhere around 1500 baht is considered standard.

-If you aren’t aware Jomtien is basically like a suburb of Pattaya but they are pretty much one in the same.
+If you aren’t aware Jomtien is basically like a suburb but they are pretty much one in the same.
 The bus to Pattaya will drop you off in Jomtien, and immigration is in Jomtien.

 How To Get Around Pattaya

 Pattaya is actually a very maneuverable city and very easy to learn as a first timer.
 We will try to break down how to get around in the simplest way we can.

 You probably won’t be taking any real taxis here, instead you will either use a motorbike taxi or the baht bus.
 A motorbike taxi is what it sounds like, you hop on the back of a guys motorbike and he takes you somewhere.

 Prices are pretty cheap, can get to most places for a couple dollars.
 However it should be noted that in this country if you and a girl take the motorbike you have to pay for each person.

 In most places around Southeast Asia it isn’t like that but here it is.
 So if the price from Jomtien to the red light district is 60 baht you will need to pay 120 if you are bringing a girl with you.

 You will notice a bunch of navy blue trucks with metal guard rails on them and people sitting on benches in the back.
 That is the baht bus, and the majority of them drive the same routes all day long.
 Some can be rented like taxis as well.

 The main road as far as a tourist is concerned is 2nd Road, and this is the road that takes you from Jomtien to Pattaya.
 Since most people reading this will take the bus and be introduced to Pattaya from this way the red light district and the beach will be on the left as you first approach.